ThomasQi3141/Advent-of-Code-2024/README.md

 # Advent of Code 2024

-My solutions for the Advent of Code challenge in Python :)
+My solutions for the Advent of Code puzzles in Python :)